HYLES LIVORNICA (Esper, 1780)

 A noted migrant, generally found in open ground with few trees and shrubs, such as rough grazing land, parched hillsides and sand-dunes, or in vineyards.
 In semi-desert areas, huge numbers can build up during winter and spring, especially after heavy rains.

-An extremely active species, normally flying towards evening, when considerable numbers are often attracted to sweet-smelling flowers and to light.
+An extremely active species, normally flying towards evening, when considerable numbers are often attracted to sweet-smelling flowers (such as Silene villosa in the Middle East) and to light.
 Pairing always takes place at dawn over a period of two or three hours.
 Thereafter, females can cover considerable distances whilst egg-laying.
 In southern Europe and North Africa, many are also active during daylight hours, especially when on migration.
 (See also Heinig (1981b).)

 FLIGHT-TIME